Geology Hand Lens - Folding Pocket Magnifier

 Many field geologists use a hand lens so frequently that they wear it on a lanyard or cord around their neck.
 Some tuck the lens into their button-down shirt pocket when it is not in use.
 The rock hammer, hand lens, camera, topographic map, field notebook, and Brunton compass are the most basic tools of a field geologist.

 This handlens is a 10x pocket magnifying glass with a durable metal case.
-When not in use the lens folds into a protected position.
-This protects the lense from breakage and scratches.
-It has a metal loop for attaching a lanyard or you can thread a cord through the case below the pivot hinge and tie a loop.
+When not in use, the lens folds into a protected position.
+This protects the lens from breakage and scratches.
+It has a metal loop for attaching a lanyard, or you can thread a cord through the case below the pivot hinge and tie a knot.